 Drug Enforcement Administration, Department of Justice.

-The Department of Justice (DOJ), Drug Enforcement Administration (DEA), will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+Department of Justice (DOJ), Drug Enforcement Administration will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act of 1995.
+This proposed information collection was previously published in the Federal Register at 82 FR 15370, on March 28, 2017, allowing for a 60 day comment period.

 FOR FURTHER INFORMATION CONTACT: